Darianopolis/vk-wsi/README.md

 And on Linux you also have a huge variety of compositors with varying capabilities and interactions with clients.
 - Compositors: KDE Plasma, GNOME, Hyprland, Sway, Niri, etc...

+And all of these interact slightly differently, usage of the API that works on a dev work system may resulting in completely broken behaviour elsewhere.

 ## Vulkan Extensions

 A handful of extensions are required, there are no optional extensions in the interest of keeping a focus on the core functionality of the library.
 All these extensions should be widely available on any actively supported hardware, and there are no particular hardware requirements.